Transporting Students Safely is a Priority for MVCSC!

 The MVCSC Transportation Department is committed to partnering with families and communities to provide safe and efficient transportation while operating in a friendly, supportive and comfortable environment.
 This includes transportation to and from school, educational field trips, athletic trips, and all other approved school activities.

 Mt.
 Vernon needs bus drivers!
-Learn more about how you can make an impact in students' lives and have flexibility in your job with good wages HERE.
+Learn more about how you can make an impact in students' lives and have flexibility in your job with good wages.

-2020-2021 Bus Routes - The first couple of weeks of school are transitional times as routes are being adjusted based on the number of students riding the buses so routes may change based on need.
+The 2022-2023 Bus Routes are now live!
+The first couple of weeks of school are transitional times as routes are being adjusted based on the number of students riding the buses so routes may change based on need.
 Parents and students will be notified as soon as possible when changes become necessary.
 Please have students watching for their bus and at their bus stop 30 minutes early on the first few days of school.

 MVCSC Bus Rider General Rules and Regulations